- Home

 Prices for groceries and eating out can also differ.
 A monthly grocery budget for one person in New Zealand would be approximately NZD 500 (approximately USD 300 or EUR 280).Monthly transportation costs are largely the same from city to city, with a monthly public transport pass costing about NZD 150 (approximately USD 90 or EUR 84).

-Working culture The New World magazine describes New Zealand work culture as ‘relaxed but highly effective’.
+New Zealand work culture is widely described as relaxed but highly effective.
 New Zealanders place a strong emphasis on balance between work and leisure.
 They tend to prefer a flexible approach to work, adapting to changing priorities, and they generally believe in sharing the workload within a team.
-If you're eligible for a working holiday visa, it may also pay to apply for this as it may give you a foot in the door to find work while you're looking for permanent job openings.
+If you are eligible for a working holiday visa, it may be worth applying as it can provide a foot in the door while looking for permanent job openings.

 Applicants can also enter New Zealand under the Skilled Migrant Category Resident Visa (a points-based visa that takes into account applicant’s age, work experience, and qualifications).
 Upon arrival, they're granted a Resident Visa, which leads to permanent residency in a relatively short period of time.